This chapter describes virtual device contexts (VDCs) supported on the Cisco NX-OS devices.

 Figure 1-2 VDC Architecture

-The Cisco NX-OS software does not support direct communication between VDCs on a single physical device.
-You must make a physical connection from a port allocated to one VDC to a port allocated to the other VDC to allow the VDCs to communicate (see the “Logical Resources” section).
+The NX-OS software does not support direct communication between VDCs on a single physical device.
+You must make a physical connection from a port allocated to one VDC to a port allocated to the other VDC to allow the VDCs to communicate.
+Each VDCs has its own VRFs for communicating with other VDCs (see the "Logical Resources" section).

 When you allocate an interface to a VDC, all configuration for that interface is erased.
 You, or the VDC administrator, must configure the interface from within the VDC.
 Only the interfaces allocated to the VDC are visible for configuration.

-The following Cisco Nexus 7000 Series Ethernet modules have the following number of port groups and interfaces:
+The following Cisco Nexus 7000 Series Ethernet modules have four port groups that consist of two, four, eight, or twelve interfaces each, depending on the module:

-For more information on port groups on the Cisco Nexus 7000 Series 10-Gbps Ethernet modules, see the Cisco Nexus 7000 Series Hardware Installation and Reference Guide.
+For more information on port groups in the Cisco Nexus 7000 Series 10-Gbps Ethernet modules, see the Cisco Nexus 7000 Series Hardware Installation and Reference Guide.

-When you create a VDC, it has its own default VLAN and VRF that are not shared with other VDCs.
+When you create a VDC, it has its own default VLAN and VRF that is not shared with other VDCs.
 You can also create other logical entities within a VDC for the exclusive use of that VDC.
-These logical entities, which include SPAN monitoring sessions, port channels, VLANs, and VRFs, are for Ethernet VDCs.
+These logical entities include SPAN monitoring sessions, port channels, VLANs, and VRFs.

 Note You can have a maximum of two SPAN monitoring sessions on your physical device.